/ tool-comparisons / Hono vs Elysia for Solo Developers

 Hono Overview

-Hono is the portable JavaScript framework.
-It runs on Cloudflare Workers, Bun, Deno, Node.js, and AWS Lambda using Web Standard APIs.
-The framework is tiny (around 14KB) but ships with a comprehensive middleware collection covering auth, validation, CORS, rate limiting, and caching.
+Hono is the portable TypeScript framework.
+It runs on Cloudflare Workers, Fastly Compute, Deno, Bun, Vercel, Netlify, AWS Lambda, Lambda@Edge, and Node.js using Web Standard APIs.
+The core is genuinely tiny.
+The hono/tiny preset is under 14kB minified, which Hono's own docs contrast against Express at around 572kB.
+Despite that footprint, it ships with a comprehensive built-in middleware collection covering auth, validation, CORS, caching, compression, and more.

 The portability angle is what makes Hono special.
 You write your API once and deploy it anywhere.
 Start prototyping on Node.js, deploy to Cloudflare Workers for edge distribution, switch to Bun for local performance testing.
 Your code stays the same across all runtimes.
 For a solo developer, this means you're never locked into a deployment platform.